mmbase/mmbase-oldimport/contributions/natmm/readme.txt

    from LeoCMS or any of the other applications should be copied to the config/applications/builders directory before install.
-3. a java class with application specific settings in src/nl/mmatch/MySiteConfig.java
+3. a java class with application specific settings in src/nl/mmatch/MySiteConfig.java Important information provided by MySiteConfig.java is  CONTENTELEMENTS and PATHS_FROM_PAGE_TO_ELEMENTS.
+   These arrays tell LeoCMS how content is related to the pages in the MySite application.
+This information is used in several places:
+   a. to find the page if you only provide the id of a contentelement in the url
+      (see nl.leocms.util.PaginaHelper.findIDs )
+   b. to do url-rewriting
+      (see see nl.leocms.util.PaginaHelper.createItemUrl and nl.leocms.servlets.UrlConverter.convertUrl )
+   c. to see if a page still contains contentelements
+      (see nl.leocms.pagina.PaginaUtil.doesPageContainContentElements)
 4. editwizards in templates/mmbase/edit/wizard/data/config

+How to add your own application to NatMM?

+To add your own application to NatMM you should do the following:
+1. install LeoCMS (see install.txt)
+2. add paginatemplate nodes to MMBase (use /mmbase/edit/my_editors for this)
+3. enter rubrieken and paginas by using the Pagina-editor and relate the pages to the paginatemplates created in step 2
+4. add the objects and relations you need in your application.
+Deploying an application config file like NatMM.xml is the easiest way to do this.
+Read the MMBase documentation if you need more information on this topic.
+5. implement the jsp-templates that correspond to the paginatemplate nodes created in step 2 (e.g. in a subfolder templates/mysite).
+Please adhere to the coding-standards as much as possible.
+6. add MySiteConfig.java to make sure the editors and url-rewriting work properly

+The current verion of NatMM is tested with MMBase 1.7.4 / JDK 1.4 and 1.5 / MySQL 5.1.
+The migration of NatMM to MMBase 1.8.x is planned for Q4, 2006.

 See install\install.txt for installation.
 See install\license.txt for the license.

+In case you find issues in the NatMM version of LeoCMS, you can post them in http://www.mmbase.org/bug Please make sure you select 'Contrib: NatMM' as Area.
+Thanks a lot for your contribution!